glennbech/altpro/salt/README.md

 * If not done, create a Tag for this repository in the format yyyy-mm-dd-nn
 * Write this process version on the paper
 * Write the paper type on the paper with a pencil
-* Write intended paper salting option (NaCl etc) on the paper with a pencil
+* Write the paper salting option you plan to use (NaCl etc) on the paper with a pencil
+* Write the toner and toning time you plan to use on the paper.
 * Write the current date on the paper

 ### NaCL Option